Apicurio/apicurio-registry/TESTING.md

 ### ITs with local infrastructure

 This is the normal mode used when you execute the testsuite.
-Because Apicurio Registry supports various storage backends and various deployment time configurations(such as multitenancy, authentication,...) this tests deploy different components depending on the test executed.
+Because Apicurio Registry supports various storage backends and various deployment time configurations(such as authentication,...) this tests deploy different components depending on the test executed.
 This is achieved using Quarkus profiles.
-For example, when a multitenancy test is executed, a tenant-manager instance will be deployed.

 When running from the terminal, the configuration is provided via maven profiles.
 You can find all the available maven profiles [here](integration-tests/pom.xml)

 When executing the testsuite you normally provide two profiles:
-+ test profile (which determines the tests that will be executed), with the following options: all, ci, smoke, serdes, ui, acceptance, auth, multitenancy, migration, sqlit, kafkasqlit.
++ test profile (which determines the tests that will be executed), with the following options: all, ci, smoke, serdes, ui, acceptance, auth, migration, sqlit, kafkasqlit.
 + storage variant to test (which determines the storage backend that will be deployed, and therefore tested), the available options for running the test locally are: local-mem , local-sql, local-mssql , local-kafka.

 As you might expect, this testsuite mode depends on the rest of the project to be built first, in order to have the application jars/images available or the serdes module to be available as well.